LLNL/axom/src/docs/sphinx/dev_guide/gpu_porting.rst

         totalArea = 0;
       });

-  * This does not have to be logically correct, you are just making sure you have done the allocation correctly (e.g. not segfaulting).

 * Add the functions you want to call on device to the ``axom::for_all`` kernel:

   .. code-block:: c